-One of the reasons that elections tend to be a period of uncertainty for a country, is that different political parties a have diverging views and strategies for policy on the items above.
+One of the reasons that elections tend to be a period of uncertainty for a country is that different political parties have diverging views and strategies for policy on the items above.

-Economic Factor Example: A company decides to refinance their debt after an interest rate decrease is announced.
+Economic Factor Example: A company decides to refinance its debt after an interest rate decrease is announced.

-PESTEL analysis also takes in consideration social factors, which are related to the cultural and demographic trends of society.
-Social norms and pressures are key to determining a society consumerist behavior.
+PESTEL analysis also takes into consideration social factors, which are related to the cultural and demographic trends of society.
+Social norms and pressures are key to determining consumer behavior.
 Factors to be considered are the following:

 - Cultural Aspects & Perceptions

 - Health Consciousness

 - Populations Growth Rates